Rick Hurst Web Developer in Bristol, UK

 Last weekend we went to our second Vanwest event at Brean sands.
 Unfortunately we didn’t get the previous weekends amazing weather and it was ridiculously windy, with frequent rainstorms.
 I didn’t get a chance to try out our new canopy/ awning as it nearly blew away while I was trying.
 Our Quechua base seconds also nearly flew away when the pegs worked their way loose – before we got the van, we managed to camp in many a wind storm without that happening, so it’s safe to say it was definitely very windy!

 The gale force winds were a good test of how feasible it is to use the Devon side elevating pop-top in strong wind – at one point I shut it, worried at how much the canvas side was bending in.
-I wondered if i’d have to test out the contingency plan of making a bed across the front seats for our 9-year old son.
+I wondered if i’d have to test out the contingency plan of making a bed across the front seats for our 9-year old kid.
 However after turning the van round so that the back was facing the wind, it was much less of an issue, so with a couple of pieces of wood wedged in and cable-tied in place, the upstairs bed was fine to use.

 We spent a lot of time hiding away in the van watching films, listening to music and drinking tea – pretty much the same as we would have ended up doing at home in Bristol on a rainy weekend.
 Between rain storms we headed down to the arena and had a nose round the “show and shine” vehicles and stalls, picking up a vintage deckchair and LED reading lamp, amongst other things.